ebi-gene-expression-group/scxa-workflows/w_droplet_clustering/README.md

 - flavour: Seurat
 - mean of expression:
   - min: 0.0125
-  - max: 3.0
+  - max: Inf
 - dispersion of expression:
   - min: 0.5
-  - max: Inf
+  - max: 50
 - number of bins for binning the mean expression: 20

 ## Scale data (Scanpy)

 - log1p scaling: yes
-- Zero centering: yes
-- regress out: n_count
-- scale max: 10

-I suspect some of these are actually the defaults.
+(no other scaling)

 ## Run PCA (Scanpy)